 A must have if you like Middle Eastern or Spanish and Mexican cuisines

-Anise or aniseed is a hardy annual native to the Mediterranean, Europe, Western Asia and was first cultivated in Egypt and the Middle East 4000 years ago and is mentioned in the Bible.
+Anise or aniseed is a hardy annual heirloom native to the Mediterranean, Europe, Western Asia.
 Anise is a tall, bushy plant with feathery leaves and form clusters of small white flowers that produce aniseeds.
 The seeds and leaves have a warm, somewhat liquorice flavor.
-Aniseeds are and have been an essential ingredient in the Middle Eastern Cuisine for centuries.
 It's used in baking dough and is the key ingredient of the drink "Arak".
 It is also used to relieve bad breath when chewing on the seed and to relieve gastrointestinal problems.
 It is very common to see families drink Aniseed infusion after a meal or when they have stomach ache.
 Aniseeds are also used in the Spanish and Mexican cuisines and often mixed with meat or cruciferous vegetables and even hot chocolate.
 Always consult a medical professional or a qualified herbalist before using this plant medicinally.

 Scientific Name: pimpinella anisum

 Plant Life Cycle: perennial widely cultivated as annual

 Germination time in days: 21-40 days

 Sunlight: Full sun

 Sowing and cultivation: Sow 8 weeks before last frost date.
 Transplant outdoors following the last frost when soil temperature is at 21C